rudresh051/Software-Testing-Resources/AI_Tools/AppliTools/File3.md

 - **Exact**: For pixel-perfect comparison when visual fidelity is critical.
 - **Ignore Colors**: When visual differences in color (e.g., theme changes) are not important.

-Let me know if you’d like help integrating this into your demo project! 😊

 # Practical Demo : Part-2